Castrol Honda Superbike Racing: Gameplay

 The player controls a motorcyclist (default names are A.Slight and C.Edwards) in races on various international race tracks.
 Game types are "Practice Session" (solo practice), "Trainer Session" (where the player has to follow the trainer's bike to learn the optimum racing line), "Single Race" (one race on a chosen track against contestants) and "Championship" (race the whole season).
-The latter two consist in three parts: "Practice Session", "Qualifying" and "Race".
+The latter two consist of three parts: "Practice Session", "Qualifying" and "Race".
 In each race, a field of eight bikers races simultaneously, including the human players.
-Game options include Difficulty (Rookie, Novice, Amateur, Semi Professional, Professional, Ace), number of laps (3, 5, 10 laps or "full race" which is 100 km).
-In the bike setup, gearbox (automatic or manual), final drive for each gear and gear sprocket can be modified.
+Game options include Difficulty (Rookie, Novice, Amateur, Semi Professional, Professional, Ace), and number of laps (3, 5, 10 laps or "full race" which is 100 km).
+In the bike setup, the gearbox (automatic or manual), final drive for each gear and gear sprocket can be modified.

 Reception

 The game received mixed reviews according to the review aggregation website GameRankings.
 John Lee of NextGen said of the game, "You might learn a bit about bike racing, but after you've zipped around the same track a dozen or so times, this is just plain dull."
 In Japan, where the game was ported and published by Success as part of the SuperLite 1500 series on April 27, 2000, Famitsu gave it a score of 26 out of 40.
+GamePro said, "If you're a huge fan of superbike racing, you may want to check out Castrol to feed your superbike need, but you'd be smart to rent before buying.
+Everyone else should stick with Moto Racer 2 for solid morotcycle racing."